 Many people see the word “mild” and assume that it means that the injury is not truly serious.
 However, a mild TBI is only mild in relation to its more severe counterparts, which often land a victim in a coma or kills them outright.
 Despite its name, a mild TBI can truly destroy lives.

 If you believe you might have a mild TBI, the first thing you should do is seek out medical attention.
 A doctor can help you determine whether or not you suffered a mild TBI in your accident.
-If you do actually have a mild TBI, you may deserve some compensation for your injury and any other losses caused by the accident.
+If you do actually have a mild TBI, you may deserve some compensation for your injury and any other losses caused by the Cincinnati or Covington car accident.

 Mild TBIs may have obvious physical symptoms